psaltisa/psaltisa.github.io/_outreach/sciart.markdown

     </div>
 </div>
 <div class="caption">
-      Showing Matej the ins and outs of DRAGON.
+      Thanassis showing Matej the ins and outs of DRAGON.
 Vancouver, November 2017.
 </div>

 The story explores the evolution of natural philosophy from ancient Greece (Democritus, Heraclitus and others) since the era of Quantum Physics and Theory of Relativity in a non-linear narrative and discusses the existential relationship between knowledge, fundamental research, culture and nature.
 During the movie, nuclear physics experimental data from TRIUMF laboratory in Vancouver will be manipulated and visualized using Autodesk Maya and ROOT to help the audience becoming aware of their profound connection with the cosmic web as its living part.

-Matej and I were keeping a <a href="http://www.sciartinitiative.org/group-4-matej--thanassis" target="_blank">weekly blog</a>
+Matej and Thanassis were keeping a <a href="http://www.sciartinitiative.org/group-4-matej--thanassis" target="_blank">weekly blog</a>
-where we were discussing our progress and ideas.
-We are currently working in the production of the movie.
+where they were discussing our progress and ideas.

 <p>
 <center>